rtomasa/MkDocs_RePlay/docs/settings.md

 # Core System Settings

-Below you can find a full reference to all available core system setting.
+Below you can find a full reference to all available libretro core system setting.

+**Note:** The MAME core also includes its own built-in configuration menu.
+You can open it in-game by pressing **TAB**, or **Select + Y** on your gamepad.

 ## Arcade (FBNeo)